topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 CreateCreature:
 ; Create a new creature of the given type at the next available monster slot.
 ; The new creature is given a random valid coordinate.
+A handler task is created ; for the creature and queued on the tenths-of-a-second list ;
 ; Param A: The monster type
 ;
 CFA5: 34 76           PSHS    U,Y,X,B,A           ; Preserve registers